tiny8877/okta.github.io/_source/_docs/api/resources/factors.md

 #### Enroll U2F Factor
 {:.api .api-operation}

 Enrolls a user with a U2F factor.
-The enrollment process starts with getting  nonce from Okta and using that to get registration information from the U2F key using the U2F javascript API.
+The enrollment process starts with getting a nonce from Okta and using that to get registration information from the U2F key using the U2F Javascript API.

 ##### Enroll U2F Request Example